duncanbirtwistle/duncanbirtwistle.github.io/README.md

 ####PROFILE

 I am a Bristol Univeristy civil engineering undergraduate interested in design and business.
-I'm currently helping the National Trust to better manage its reservoirs portfolio.
+I'm currently helping the National Trust to better manage its reservoir portfolio.

 In my spare time I enjoy getting active outdoor running, orienteering and cycling.